luketpeterson/atomspace-bootstrap-guide/_build/html/_sources/contents/03_atomese_programming.rst.txt

 But without the :code:`cog-execute!`, the :code:`StateLink` connects :scheme:`(Concept "counter")` to :scheme:`(DefinedSchemaNode "five")`, and not to :scheme:`(NumberNode 5)`.
 The :code:`DefinedSchemaNode` will be replaced by the node it represents, but only when it is reduced by executing it.
+Think of it like a :c:`const` in C, not like a pre-processor :c:`#define`.

 Basic Subroutines
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 :code:`DefinedSchemaNode` can also be used to define subroutines.
-By subroutine I mean that there are no function arguments and no return values.
+By subroutine I mean a block of code you can call, but where there are no function arguments.
-The expectation is that all communication to and from the subroutine happens by way of global program state.
+The expectation is that all communication between the subroutine and the caller happens by way of global program state.
 Subroutines are just a way to dispatch one chunk of code from a different place in the program.
-Most modern programming languages don't even have subroutines because they can lead to hideous spaghetti code and functions with arguments reduce to subroutines in the degenerate case.
+Most modern programming languages don't even have subroutines because they can lead to hideous spaghetti code and functions with arguments reduce to subroutines in the case where no arguments are needed.
 If you've written assembly code by hand or worked with a very old language like `Integer BASIC <https://en.wikipedia.org/wiki/Integer_BASIC>`_, you'll certainly appreciate why subroutines are insufficient to architect a complex piece of software.

 All that said, subroutines are simpler than functions so let's start there.